wp-plugins/wp-e-commerce-products-quick-view/readme.txt

 * Set pop-up opening / closing speed.
 * Set pop-up background overlay colour with WYSIWYG colour picker.
 * Fix pop-up or allow it to scroll with the screen content
-* Same day priority Pro License support and auto updates from the a3API.

 = Product Page Content Option =